 The sociodemographic analysis revealed that education, occupation, and age significantly influenced respondents’ knowledge and awareness of sand flies and leishmaniasis.
 Participants with higher education demonstrated better understanding of disease transmission and prevention, underscoring the role of education in health awareness and vector control.
 Occupation was also a significant factor, as farmers and traders, who frequently work in outdoor and vegetated environments, showed higher exposure risks.
 This relationship between occupation and leishmaniasis risk has been reported in studies from India and Sudan (Kumar et al., 2012; Lemma et al., 2014).

 Gender distribution also affected disease perception and prevention practices.
 Although more females participated in the study, misconceptions were prevalent across both genders, with a large majority associating sand flies with malaria instead of leishmaniasis.
-This highlights a critical knowledge gap in community awareness that could hinder effective prevention strategies.
+This highlights a critical knowledge gap in community awareness that could hinder effective prevention strategies. (include references)

 Overall, the low prevalence of leishmaniasis recorded in this study may be linked to environmental factors, sand fly species composition, and community behavior.
 The predominance of Phlebotomus papatasi in the area suggests potential for transmission, but the absence of infected sand flies in dissections indicates a current low transmission cycle.
-However, the presence of the vector species calls for continued surveillance and awareness creation to prevent possible outbreaks if ecological conditions become more favorable for transmission.
+However, the presence of the vector species calls for continued surveillance and awareness creation to prevent possible outbreaks if ecological conditions become more favorable for transmission.(include references)

+It is recommended that authors include a conclusion section to summarize the main findings and highlight their implications.

 Reference

 Abonnenc, E. and Minter, D.M.
 (2019).
 Sand flies of the Old World.
 Paris: Institut Français d’Afrique Noire.